 Since 2013, Quad Nurse has grown from no sales to revenues of almost $650,000, four employees, and 42 independent contractors providing in-home health care services to disabled patients in 16 Florida counties.

 The company foresees future growth with the VA to provide services to wounded veterans.
-As part of the Florida SBDC at UNF’s Government Contracting Service offering through its Procurement Technical Assistance Center (PTAC), Government Contracting Specialists are available to help small businesses research and bid contracts from the Department of Defense, other federal agencies, state and local agencies, and prime contractors.
-With the assistance of Government Contracting Specialist Don Zavesky, Marcus was able to successfully register in the System for Acquisition Management (SAM) to obtain certification as a Veteran-Owned Small Business (VOSB).
+As part of Government Contracting Services offered by the Florida Procurement Technical Assistance Center at UNF, Procurement Specialists are available to help small businesses research and bid contracts from the Department of Defense, other federal agencies, state and local agencies, and prime contractors.
+With the assistance of Procurement Specialist Don Zavesky, Marcus was able to successfully register in the System for Acquisition Management (SAM) and obtain certification as a Veteran-Owned Small Business (VOSB).

 With growth comes increased demand for cash.
 Recognizing this, Marcus is now meeting monthly with Chung for financial analysis and cash flow management.